STDcheck.com

 Is There a Cure for HIV?

-No, once you have HIV, it is a lifelong infection.
+As mentioned earlier, no. Once you have HIV, it is a lifelong infection.
 That being said, people living with HIV can take medicine to reduce the amount of virus in the blood and other bodily fluids.
 This medicine is called antiretroviral therapy (ART), and it helps you suppress the virus and stay healthy for many years.
 In fact, by following treatment, it is possible to achieve an undetectable viral load, meaning that viral levels are so low that tests can’t detect it.
 People with an undetectable viral load have effectively no risk of spreading HIV to partners during sex.

 How Do You Prevent HIV?